vorletzter/mtrix/Readme.md

 Some fiddling around with https://github.com/azlux/pymumble and https://github.com/matrix-org/matrix-python-sdk

+## Disclaimer
+All Cats will hate you, if you use this in anything resembling a production environment.
+**Do not use it for other purposes then testing**

 ## Using it
 You can test it with docker/docker-compose or directly on you mashine.
 After cloning the repo you need to modify mtrix.py with a usable Matrix Account (and change the matrix_server variable accordingly)